HoriaManea/Career-Hub/README.md

 Career-Hub is being built to provide a complete job-search experience:

-* 🔎 Search and discover job opportunities
+- 🔎 Search and discover job opportunities
-* 🎯 Filter and browse available jobs
+- 🎯 Filter and browse available jobs
-* 👤 User profiles
+- 👤 User profiles
-* 📄 Job applications
+- 📄 Job applications
-* 💼 Job posting and management
+- 💼 Job posting and management
-* 🏢 Company profiles
+- 🏢 Company profiles
-* 🔐 Authentication
+- 🔐 Authentication
-* 📊 Application management
+- 📊 Application management
-* 📱 Responsive interface
+- 📱 Responsive interface

-> 🚧 Features are being implemented progressively as the project develops.
+> 🚧 Features are being implemented progressively as the project develops

 ---